William Grinly: Notable anecdotes

 Several notable quotations and anecdotes were attributed to Grinly throughout his life, some of which were captured by John Kay in his A Series of Original Portraits and Caricature Etchings.
-Many of those recorded took place in the law courts and auction houses of Leith and Edinburgh."If I thought there was a better made man in Leith...", said Grinly apparently highly offended "...I would go hang myself!"– Stated while stood atop a pile to wooden logs on the shore of Leith port, in response to a group of porters in his employment who suggested 'The Doctor', another gentleman afforded one of Mr McLean's soubriquets, was more handsome than he."Your name is William Grinly?", "It is, my lord.", "You are a merchant in Leith?", "I am, my lord.", Do you know the prisoner at the bar?", "I do.
+Many of those recorded took place in the law courts and auction houses of Leith and Edinburgh."If I thought there was a better made man in Leith...", said Grinly apparently highly offended "...I would go hang myself!"– Stated while stood atop a pile of wooden logs on the shore of Leith port, in response to a group of porters in his employment who suggested 'The Doctor', another gentleman afforded one of Mr McLean's soubriquets, was more handsome than he."Your name is William Grinly?", "It is, my lord.", "You are a merchant in Leith?", "I am, my lord.", Do you know the prisoner at the bar?", "I do.
 He was often employed by me, and usually had the keys of my yard in his possession all night.", "Did you ever miss any goods out of your yard when he had the charge?", "Never, my lord!" was his emphatic reply.– A courtroom exchange with the judge presiding over the trial of Mr Brown, a carter, committed on suspicion of stealing from the yard of a Mr Crawford.
 The case drew much interest across Leith due to Mr Brown's long confinement, poor health, and prepossessing appearance.
 The evidence of Mr. Grinly was said to have been the only means of saving the culprit's life.
 Brown was duly acquitted, and Grinly left the court to much applause."Your name is William Grinly?", "It is my lord.", "You are a merchant in Leith?", "I am not my lord" in a tone and gesture that attracted all eyes, "You are here set down merchant in Leith", "My lord..." said Grinly, archly smiling as he made use of the legal phrase "...that is quite a misnomer!"– Made from the witness box while giving evidence in a case against the Hull Shipping Company for non delivery of goods.
 The conversation was followed by hearty, involuntary laughter from both Grinly and the entire courtroom.
 He politely acknowledged the appreciation with a bow and complacently resumed his position."Sir, I challenge you to exchange pistols with me at the back of the wall.", "Hurry home...," said Grinly, "...and make your last testament.
 You will have no chance with me—a soldier!—a Leith Volunteer!"– An argument with a wealthy tradesman from Edinburgh, who in a violent temper, upon seeing a choice article of his sold to a rival for a low price, challenged Grinly as auctioneer to a duel.
 Following the rebuff from Grinly, the tradesman made his exit amid raucous laughter.
 The following day Grinly received a letter of apology and an accompanying gold headed walking cane from the tradesman."O, most certainly—go away!", "Go away!"– Pronounced by the judge of a case to which Grinly had been summoned as a juryman.
 The date for trial had clashed with that of the sale of a considerable sum of expensive sugars by a Mr Sibbald, in which he was to act as auctioneer.
 Torn between the juror's fine or the loss of the sale, at the opening of proceedings Grinly immediately feigned sudden urgent illness and requested to leave, which when granted by the judge allowed him to avoid both.
 Grinly made the sale in good time and without fine.
 He was known to afterwards boast that he had "proved a match for the law".